OatmealDome/NintenTools/README.md

 =====

 Right now, the following usage cases are possible:
+- Decompress Yaz0 files.
-- Use it as a managed .NET 4.5 library to load and inspect BFRES files.
-Add the assembly to your references, and start programming with it.
+- Load and inspect BFRES files.
-- The "Test" tool validates BFRES at the moment and if any researched details meet what is seen in the wild.
+- "Test" tool validates BFRES with researched details.
 It prints any assumptions not met as a warning.

 Contributing
 ============